 Screenshots may differ slightly depending on software version.

 In the preceding, General Factorial Tutorial – Part 1, you treated all factors categorically.
-The main purpose of Part 2 of this tutorial is to illustrate some of the functions built into Design-Expert that can be used to make effects graphs better fit the type of data we’re dealing with, in addition to making the results easier to interpret and understand.
-We’ve already said that Montgomery’s classic battery experiment could have been handled by using the Response Surface tab in Design-Expert software and constructing a one-factor design on temperature, with the addition of one categorical factor at three levels for the material type.
+The main purpose of Part 2 of this tutorial is to illustrate some of the functions built into Stat-Ease that can be used to make effects graphs better fit the type of data we’re dealing with, in addition to making the results easier to interpret and understand.
+We’ve already said that Montgomery’s classic battery experiment could have been handled by using the Response Surface tab and constructing a one-factor design on temperature, with the addition of one categorical factor at three levels for the material type.
 Never fear, we’ll cover response surface methods like this from the ground up in the Response Surface Tutorials.
-But to demonstrate the flexibility of Design-Expert, let’s explore how you can make the shift from categoric to numeric after-the-fact, even within the context of a general factorial design.
+But to demonstrate the flexibility of Stat-Ease, let’s explore how you can make the shift from categoric to numeric after-the-fact, even within the context of a general factorial design.

 To get started, re-open the file named Battery.dxpx saved earlier.
 If the file is already open, then click the Design node.

 Right-click on the B:Temperature factor column heading, and select Make Numeric then Continuous Numeric.
 (The “discrete” option could also work in this case.
 It works well for numeric factors that for convenience-sake must be set at specific levels.
 For example, imagine that the testing chamber for the batteries has only three settings – 15, 70 and 125.)

 The software pops up a warning not to do this if the factor really is categorical.
 To acknowledge it and move on, click the OK button below the message.